-A plurality of the votes properly cast at the annual meeting will be necessary to elect each Class III director to a three-year term (proposal 1) and to approve the advisory vote on the frequency of holding future advisory votes regarding the approval of our executive compensation (proposal 3).
-Approval of the advisory vote on the approval of our executive compensation (proposal 2) and approval of the ratification of the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2011 (proposal 4) each requires the affirmative vote of the holders of a majority of the votes cast at the annual meeting.
-Proposals 2 and 3 are non-binding proposals.
+A plurality of the votes properly cast at the annual meeting will be necessary to elect each Class I director to a three-year term (proposal one).
+Approval of the ratification of the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012 (proposal two) requires the affirmative vote of the holders of a majority of the votes cast at the annual meeting.